k3ybladewielder/bank_marketing/README.md

 A term deposit is a fixed-term investment that includes the deposit of money into an account at a financial institution.
 Term deposit investments usually carry short-term maturities ranging from one month to a few years and will have varying levels of required minimum deposits.

+# Results
+Using XGBoost, **2444 customers** were classified as accepting the term deposit.
+With a **recall of 81%** and an **accuracy of 88%.**

+Recall is how well the algorithm hits the positive class.
+And Precision is the confidence of the prediction, of what the algorithm said were positive, how many actually are.

+# Data Source
 Available on UCI Dataset Repository https://archive.ics.uci.edu/ml/datasets/Bank+Marketing